 These stunning earrings feature rose cut opals and midnight blue sapphire.

 This 18ct Gold necklace from our Gold Collection features a wonderful Blue Sapphire stone set with Opals.

-There is more information about birthstones here.
+You can see more information about birthstones here.